lt-asset/resym/README.md

 This repository provides artifacts for the paper [**"ReSym: Harnessing LLMs to Recover Variable and Data Structure Symbols from Stripped Binaries"**](https://www.cs.purdue.edu/homes/lintan/publications/resym-ccs24.pdf) (CCS 2024).

+🏆 **ACM SIGSAC Distinguished Paper Award Winner**

+**Note**: We are actively maintaining/updating our artifacts.
+Please make sure you are using the latest version.

 ## Provided Data and Resources

 - **Data preparation script**: Located in the `process_data` folder.
 It generates training data with ground truth symbol information.
 The script is push-button, and usage instructions are provided in the folder.